cs-fullstack-master/coding-concepts-assessment-3/README.md

   - Should render an `Account` component for each account in the `BankAccountList` array passed down from the parent component

   `Account`
-    - Should list each name and phone number in the `GuestBookList` array passed down from the parent component
+    - Should list the `number`, `type`, `name`, and `balance`passed down from parent component and:
+      - A button that deposits $100 to the account
+      - A button that withdraws $100 from the account

 Layout
 - You *must* use CSS grid for this layout